aditi167-max/heart-disease-classification/README.md

 ## Observation
-All evaluation metrics are very close to each other, indicating balanced classification performance by the Logistic Regression mpdel on the heart disease dataset.
+All evaluation metrics are very close to each other, indicating balanced classification performance by the Logistic Regression model on the heart disease dataset.